momentum-team-3/momentum-team-3.github.io/phase-4-demos.md

 # Demo Presentation Guide

-Your team has 10 minutes of presentation time, followed by 15 minutes of Q&A time with panelists.
+Your team has 5-6 minutes of presentation time, followed by 10-15 minutes of Q&A time with panelists.
+Each developer on the team should have about 2 minutes to talk.

 _Each person on your team should be prepared to answer questions_.
 Decide ahead of time who will take what type of questions.